-Hawaii is a perfect tropical paradise, you can always count on for some Aloha Mojo!
+Hawaii is a perfect tropical paradise – whether you choose Kauai, Maui or Oahu, you can always count on the islands for some Aloha magic.

 Dubbed “Garden Isle”, Kauai lives up to its moniker with lush landscapes, flanked by the dramatic Napali coast & rustic Waimea Canyon.
 Maui has the spectacular Hana coast, awe-inspiring Haleakala crater & beautiful I’ao valley.
 Trying to decide if you should go to Maui or Kauai?
 Read this article on what to consider in making your decision.

 I discovered that Oahu too, has its own frequency of cool — different from Kauai & Maui, yet familiar in its haunting beauty.
 It was also our first travel jaunt with a baby in tow!
 Here are top spots where I went Mojo hunting & found it in Oahu.

 Pupukea Tide Pools

 Pupukea Tide Pools are a great location to take kids snorkeling — the tide pools are shielded from the ocean’s current. (check the weather & current in winter, though!).
 Talking to locals and joining them to catch the sunset here was a simple & serene experience.

 Good for: Catching sunrise/sunset, beach bumming & surfing